 Search engine optimization (SEO)

-As the above section demonstrated, SEO is incredibly important for beauty brands.
-And it goes far beyond making sure ecommerce pages are optimized, although that certainly matters.
+You can see why SEO is incredibly important for beauty brands.
+It goes far beyond making sure ecommerce pages are optimized, although that certainly matters.
 An effective SEO strategy allows companies to connect with and serve more people at each stage of the purchase funnel.

-By creating optimized content around informational and research-oriented keywords beauty companies can more effectively draw in those who are in the early stages of the buying process and nurture the relationships until prospects are ready to purchase.
-And even informational content towards the middle of the funnel helps brands to capture more non-branded queries and new prospective customers.
+If beauty companies publish content around informational keywords and optimize the on-page elements, then they can more effectively reach customers who are in the early stages of the buying process and nurture the relationships until prospects are ready to purchase.
+Even informational content in the middle of the funnel can grow brand awareness with new prospective customers.

-In the highly competitive B2C beauty industry, a robust content marketing strategy can help brands stand out from the competition.
-By creating and promoting engaging content across multiple channels, beauty brands can increase brand awareness and create authentic relationships within their audience.
+In the highly competitive B2C beauty industry, an effective content strategy can help brands differentiate from the competition.
+For instance, creating and promoting engaging content across multiple channels helps beauty companies increase brand awareness and create authentic relationships within their audience.

 - Blogging and vlogging